-• The Regional PHEP Coordinator will ensure the KDHE Preparedness Program is notified in a timely manner of the scheduling of all quarterly meetings for the budget period.
+• The Regional PHEP Coordinator will ensure the KDHE Preparedness Program is notified within 7 business days of the scheduling of all quarterly meetings for the budget period by emailing the schedule to KDHE.Preparedness@ks.gov.

 - The Regional PHEP Coordinator will ensure that KDHE Preparedness Program is included on all draft email traffic between the coordinator and members.
 This allows KDHE Preparedness to monitor the regions without requiring a second email confirmation of this activity as a compliance requirement. - The Regional PHEP Coordinator will need to ensure the draft minutes are provided to the members no later than ten (10) business days after the meeting date.
 Minutes provided after this window will require a statement of lateness to Compliance. - All records of the meetings (meeting agenda, draft meeting minutes, final minutes, etc.) need to be retained by the coordinator for no less than five (5) years to remain compliant with required annual housekeeping activities found at the end of the section.